Bahnhofstraße 18

 93047 Regensburg

 Discover unique highlights along the Danube by bike from Regensburg.
-Ludwig I's national monument Walhalla and Bavaria's smallest wine-growing region await you.
+Ludwig I's national monument Walhalla and the smallest wine-growing region in Bavaria await you.

-A cycling tour for culture lovers and connoisseurs.
+A cycle tour for culture lovers and connoisseurs

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.